zakariamaaraki/RemoteCodeCompiler/README.md

 to do so you must pass two header values (**url** where you want to get the response and set **preferPush** to prefer-push)

 ### Local Run (for dev environment only)
-Look at the documentation in local folder, a docker-compose is provided.
+See the documentation in local folder, a docker-compose is provided.

 ### On K8s
 You can use the provided helm chart to deploy the project on k8s